square/flow/README.md

 # Flow

-_"Name-giving will be the foundation of our science."_ - Linnaeus
+_"Name-giving will be the foundation of our science."_ &mdash; Linnaeus

-_"The winds and waves are always on the side of the ablest navigators."_ - Gibbon
+_"The winds and waves are always on the side of the ablest navigators."_ &mdash; Gibbon

-_"Memory is the treasury and guardian of all things._" - Cicero
+_"Memory is the treasury and guardian of all things._" &mdash; Cicero

 **Flow gives names to your Activity's UI states, navigates between them, and remembers where it's been.**